Dmarv/Resume/README.md

 The first was finding a general solution to the sliding grid problem using heuristics like manhattan distance.
 The second part was finding shortest paths over a grid with walls using a-star which also uses heuristics.
 """
+#homework 4
+"""
+This project was a tiling problem called the domino problem.
+It makes use of function that find all valid moves and gets the next best one similar to the previous projects.
+This one differs in that I made use of alpha beta pruning in the recursion tree to limit the search space.
+"""

+#homework 5
+"""
+Here I solved the sudoku problem with classic constrain satisfaction algorithms like ac3.
+I added some "guessing" to solve harder sudoku problems which cannot be solved with pure constraints.
+"""